 - Pinch of sea salt

-- 3 tbsp dried cranberries, increase to 1/4 cup if desired
+- 3 tablespoon dried cranberries, increase to ¼ cup if desired

 - Add peanuts and sea salt to the bowl of a food processor.
 Process until mixture is relatively smooth and creamy.
 It'll first resemble a sandy mixture, and then it will clump up.
 Keep processing, and it will become smooth and creamy.

 - Add dried cranberries and vanilla extract and pulse to break up the cranberries.
 Store at room temperature.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.Food Safety and Nutrition Disclaimer